Remzymiles/software-design-guide/README.md

 # SOFTWARE DESIGN GUIDE

-THE SUMMARY OF THE PDF ON SOFTWARE DESIGN GUIDE BY ARJAN CODES AS REQUESTED FROM OsMaxin
+THE SUMMARY OF THE PDF ON SOFTWARE DESIGN GUIDE BY ARJAN CODES AS REQUESTED FROM OsMaxin Developers

 Software design can be simply defined as the systematic planning of a software system, defining its design, components and structure so as to meet a specific user friendly requirement. it is a very essential part of software development because it entails the plans of the software, Do's and Don't's and overall design of the software so as to meet the desired requirement.